chaferoc/american-chile-economy/docs/data-model/cash-rents-data-model.md

 existed whether or not the survey ran.
 The same reasoning nulls `ag_district_code` on `STATE` residual rows, where the source carries sentinel code `99` (§3.10).

+That null is also why `residual_grain` is ascribed `type nullable text` rather than `type text`.
+The ascription was wrong from the first build and sat harmless behind a cached step result; editing the step forced a real evaluation and the column returned errors on all 19 rows.
+A type ascription is a claim about contents, and M does not check it until something makes it.

+**The status column is named for its survey, not for the calendar.** `dim_year` is a conformed dimension and the chile fact attaches to it.
+Cash Rents was suspended in 2015 and 2018; chile published normally in both years.
+A column called `survey_status` reading `SUSPENDED` would be inherited by every chile visual, and combined with the **Show items with no data** requirement below it would open a gap in a series that has no gap.
+The general rule: a conformed dimension carries attributes true of the calendar, and where an attribute belongs to one source, its name must say so.
+Renamed under D14; the rename broke three dependents, none of which the model reported at open — see the §11 entry for 0.3.4.

 **The 19-row design is necessary but not sufficient.** It makes the suspension break *representable*; it does not make it *appear*.
 Power BI drops categories